tbdp-web/blog/index.md

 ---
 author_profile: true
 layout: home
-title: Welcome to Luciferian Locutions!
+title: Welcome to my journal!
 ---

 Hi there, and welcome to my blog!
 Right now, you might be feeling a little overwhelmed.
 There are a *lot* of posts here, with obscure titles that include phrases like "fuzzy bayesian" and "ontology," and a lot of them are pretty long, so that's totally understandable.
 That's why this blurb is here: to help you pick out which posts you should start with if you want to get a feel for the ideas I'm talking about and a taste for my style and approach to things.